 7. Sterling silver necklace with amethyst bear charm by Honeywild

 9. Small antique (ca 1900) Edwardian suffragette pendant in 14k gold set with an amethyst, a peridot and 22 diamonds.
-From The Three Graces
+From The Three Graces.
+NOTE: This item is sold, but here are more gorgeous Edwardian amethyst pendants.

 10. Customized sterling silver and amethyst charm by Lauren Grace